sbalaji1996/bench-blog-railsdecal/README.md

 	Users can log in

-	Users can comment on blogs
+	Users can comment on blogs and use the like feature

 	Blogs will be siphoned into specific sections, based on their sport